Summary and Analysis of “Go and Catch a Falling Star”

 In the first stanza of the song, the poet asks readers to “Go and catch a falling star.”
 This song is very famous because of its first line that explode with an abrupt opening with a shock on the mind of the readers.
 Moreover, following lines carry same impossible tasks i.e. “Get with child,” or impregnate, a “mandrake root.”
 That strike on the mind of the readers with a strange shock.

 All the statements have a magical humor.
-Because all the task is impossible to do as a human being.
+Because all the tasks are impossible to do as a human being.
 No one catch a falling star because it is not possible to do.
 Second task is also impossible to get a human-child from mandrake roots (A human-like shape tree).
 Next task is of find the past moments of time that is also impossible.
-The poet continues such an impossible task by adding that find the name of a person who cleft Devil’s feet.
+The poet continue such an impossible task by adding that find the name of a person who cleft Devil’s feet.
 It is believed in Greek Mythology that someone cleaved the devil’s feet but no one knows who clove feet.
 The next task is of listening music of mermaid (mythical character: a woman with the tail of a fish instead of legs that does not exist in reality).
 The last task is also impossible to remove envy from human nature.

 Why Donne asks readers to do such an impossible task.
 Because Donne believes that all above task may be possible but to find a beautiful and loyal woman in the world is not possible.